TrangPham93/push_swap/README.md

 The main goal is to **sort a list of integers** using a **limited set of stack operations** and **two stacks (A and B)**, with the focus on **algorithmic optimization** and **time complexity**.
 You are required to print to standard output the **shortest possible sequence of operations** that sorts the stack in ascending order.
 This project strengthens your understanding of **data structures**, **sorting algorithms**, and **algorithmic efficiency**.

 ## Features:

-- **Efficient Sorting Algorithm**
-  Uses a combination of tailored sorting strategies depending on the size of the input:
-  - *Small inputs (≤ 5 elements)*: Simple swaps and rotations (hardcoded patterns).
-  - *Medium inputs (≤ 100 elements)*: Chunk-based sorting.
-  - *Large inputs (> 100 elements)*: Optimized radix sort or chunked approach for minimal operations.
+🔹 **Validated Input Handling**
+  - Detects duplicates, non-integer values, and integer overflow.
+  - Handles both positive and negative integers.

-- **Custom Stack Implementation**
+🔹 **Custom Stack Implementation**
   - Built from scratch using linked lists.
   - Supports efficient push, pop, rotate, and reverse operations.

-- **Validated Input Handling**
-  - Detects duplicates, non-integer values, and integer overflow.
-  - Handles both positive and negative integers.

-- **Operation Set Supported**
+🔹 **Operation Set Supported**
   | Operation | Description |
   |------------|-------------|
   | `sa`, `sb`, `ss` | Swap the top two elements of stack A and/or B |
   | `pa`, `pb` | Push top element from one stack to another |
   | `ra`, `rb`, `rr` | Rotate stack upwards |
   | `rra`, `rrb`, `rrr` | Reverse rotate stack downwards |

+🔹 **Efficient Sorting Algorithm**
+  Uses a combination of tailored sorting strategies depending on the size of the input:
+  - *Small inputs (≤ 5 elements)*: Simple swaps and rotations (hardcoded patterns).
+  - *Medium inputs (≤ 100 elements)*: Chunk-based sorting.
+  - *Large inputs (> 100 elements)*: Optimized radix sort or chunked approach for minimal operations.

 ## How To Run: